 Coverage Rationale

-This policy refers only to Benlysta (belimumab) injection for intravenous infusion for the treatment of systemic lupus erythematosus (SLE).
-Benlysta (belimumab) for self-administered subcutaneous injection is obtained under the pharmacy benefit and is indicated for systemic lupus erythematosus.
+This policy refers only to Benlysta (belimumab) injection for intravenous infusion for the treatment of systemic lupus erythematosus (SLE) and active lupus nephritis (LN).
+Benlysta (belimumab) for self-administered subcutaneous injection is obtained under the pharmacy benefit and is indicated for systemic lupus erythematosus and active lupus nephritis.

-Benlysta (belimumab) is proven and medically necessary for the treatment of active systemic lupus erythematosus when all of the following criteria are met:
+Benlysta (belimumab) is proven and medically necessary for the treatment of systemic lupus erythematosus when all of the following criteria are met:

 For initial therapy, all of the following:

-Diagnosis of active systemic lupus erythematosus; without severe active lupus nephritis or severe active central nervous system lupus; and
+Diagnosis of active systemic lupus erythematosus, without severe active central nervous system lupus; and

 Laboratory testing has documented the presence of autoantibodies [e.g., ANA, Anti-dsDNA, Anti-Sm, Anti-Ro/SSA, Anti-La/SSB]; and

-Currently receiving at least one standard of care treatment for active systemic lupus erythematosus (e.g., antimalarials, corticosteroids, or immunosuppressants); that is not a biologic or intravenous cyclophosphamide;1-7,10 and
+Currently receiving at least one standard of care treatment for active systemic lupus erythematosus (e.g., antimalarials, corticosteroids, or immunosuppressants); that is not a biologic;1-7,10 and

-Benlysta is initiated and titrated according to U.S. Food and Drug Administration labeled dosing for SLE10mg/kg every 2 weeks for the first 3 doses then 10mg/kg every 4 weeks thereafter; 1 and
+Benlysta is initiated and titrated according to U.S. Food and Drug Administration labeled dosing for SLE; and

 Initial authorization is for no more than 12 months